SonarSource/sonar-php/doc/CFG.md

 #### Empty blocks

 During the construction of the CFG it might happen that some empty blocks are created (e.g. empty `finally` clause, ...).
 We have a mechanism to cleanup these empty blocks, however it is limited that it can only remove empty blocks with one predecessor and one successor.
 If an empty block has multiple successors (which happens often with `try-catch-finally` statements) it is not removed.
+Consequently if such empty block has successors which are dead code, they won't be detected, because for the algorithm they appear to be reachable (they have a predecessor).

 #### Unfeasible paths from `finally`

 Because we are building using bottom-up approach, we will construct the `finally` block before we construct the block for the `try` body.
 This `finally` block will have two successors:

-1. "exceptional" successor representing the path for the unhandled exception connecting it to the outer `finally` clause or  `END` block.
+1. "*exceptional*" successor representing the path for the unhandled exception connecting it to the outer `finally` clause or  `END` block.
-2.  "normal" successor to the statement following the `try` statement.
+2.  "*normal*" successor to the statement following the `try` statement.

-This "normal" successor can be infeasible in case when there is an abrupt termination of the control flow like using `return` or `break` in the try body.
+This "*normal*" successor can be unreachable in case when there is an abrupt termination of the control flow like using `return` or `break` in the try body.
 Consider the following example

 ```php
 while ($cond) {